RecordPlayerAdvice.comUpdated May 2026

 Who Should Buy the PS-LX5BT

 You're building a vinyl collection you'll keep for years.
 You want the option to upgrade the cartridge later.
-You care about gentle record wear (2.0g vs 3.5g).
-You want the best build quality Sony offers.
+You care about gentle record wear (2.0g versus 3.5g).
+You want the best build quality Sony currently produces.
 You see the turntable as a long-term investment rather than a convenience purchase.
-The extra £100 buys genuine engineering improvements that matter over time.
+The extra £100 buys genuine engineering improvements that compound over time.

 View on Amazon